piku235/JungiThemeBundle/Resources/doc/tutorials/creating-theme.md

 ```

 As you see the theme has got own template `layout.html.twig` and also overrides some templates in the **SonataAdminBundle**
 and the **SonataUserBundle**.
-Thanks to that you do not have to change sonata templates in the configuration, the theme
+Overriding bundle templates by themes is quite simple, it works exactly the same as
-itself will take care of these overridden templates.
-I placed here the bundles created by the **Sonata Project** only to
+overriding bundle templates by your project resources.
+I placed here the bundles created by the **Sonata Project** only
-show you that you can override each bundle template.
+to show you that you can override each bundle template that you want.

 As the final thing in this step we only must activate the created bundle in the `app/AppKernel.php`.

 ### Step 2: Decide which theme mapping to use

-After we have our theme directory created we have to define a theme, so that the JungiThemeBundle will know that this
+After we have our theme directory created we have to define our theme, so that the JungiThemeBundle will know that this
 theme directory is not a some random directory.
 To define a theme you will use one of these three various theme mappings:
 **xml**, **yaml** and **php**.
 For this tutorial I chose the xml theme mapping.